Press Release Museum Press Kit

 Square screenprint of four flowers, each with five pedals, with green blades of grass in the background.
 A pink flower is in the top-left corner; yellow flower on top-right corner; orange flower on bottom-left corner; and red flower on bottom-right corner.

-Andy Warhol, Flowers, 1964, The Andy Warhol Museum, © The Andy Warhol Foundation for the Visual Arts, Inc.
+Andy Warhol, Flowers, 1964, © The Andy Warhol Foundation for the Visual Arts, Inc.

 Credit and copyright

-Andy Warhol, Ice Cream, ca. 1959, The Andy Warhol Museum, © The Andy Warhol Foundation for the Visual Arts, Inc.
+Andy Warhol, Ice Cream, ca. 1959, © The Andy Warhol Foundation for the Visual Arts, Inc.

 Downloads